RL Series Circuit

 Phasor diagram for RL circuit

-2. Inductor - In inductor the voltage and the current are not in phase.
-The voltage leads that of current by 90° or in other words voltage attains its maximum and zero value 90° before the current attains it.
+- Inductor - In inductor, the voltage and the current are not in phase.
+The voltage leads that of current by 90° or in other words, voltage attains its maximum and zero value 90° before the current attains it.

-3. RL circuit - For drawing the phasor diagram of series RL circuit follow the following steps:
+- RL circuit - For drawing the phasor diagram of series RL circuit; follow the following steps:

-Step- IV Now we have two voltages VR and VL.
+Step- IV.
+Now we have two voltages VR and VL.
 Draw the resultant vector(VG) of these two voltages.
-Such that
+Such as,

-CONCLUSION : In case of pure resistive circuit, the phase angle between voltage and current is zero and in case of pure inductive circuit phase angle is 90° but when we combine both Resistance and inductor, the phase angle of a series RL circuit is between 0º to 90º
+CONCLUSION : In case of pure resistive circuit, the phase angle between voltage and current is zero and in case of pure inductive circuit, phase angle is 90° but when we combine both resistance and inductor, the phase angle of a series RL circuit is between 0° to 90°.

 Impedance of Series RL Circuit

-The impedance of series RL circuit is defined as the total opposition to flow of AC current caused by resistance (R) and inductive reactance (XL) of the circuit .
-The impedance Z in ohms is given by
+The impedance of series RL circuit opposes the flow of alternating current.
+The impedance of series RL Circuit is nothing but the combine effect of resistance (R) and inductive reactance (XL) of the circuit as a whole.
+The impedance Z in ohms is given by,

 Series RL Circuit Analysis